 Association meetings, or any situation where we could be exposed to someone carrying

-All Fire Commissioner meetings will be help online only, until further notice
+All Fire Commissioner meetings will be held online only, until further notice

 How can you help?

 Well, first of all you should be familiar with the signs of COVID-19.
 They include:

 If you think you may have the Coronavirus, don’t go to the hospital.
 First call your primary care physician and follow their instructions!

 Every year there are those cases where the legal time light personal fireworks has come and gone and folks find that one bag of boomers and sparklers they forgot to use.
 Understandably, a lot of folks are uncomfortable about storing them for a year–probably a wise idea.
 So, the three tips for safe disposal of fireworks are:

 SOAK: Submerge fireworks in a bucket of water and allow to soak overnight

 WRAP: Double-wrap soaked fireworks in a plastic wrap or plastic bags so they don’t dry out